 The Royal Grand Hotel is 300 meters from the sandy beach of Kanoni, the port is 3.5 km from the property, and Corfu Airport is 1.5 km away.
 The hotel also features an outstanding view of Mouse Island.

 The hotel has a swimming pool, two restaurants, a bar, and a café, all overlooking magnificent views.
-Also, you can enjoy refreshing drinks and different unique dishes at the restaurants and bars and taste their special breakfast.
-The hotel rooms have air conditioning, a safe, minibar, flat-screen TV, and a private bathroom.
+The restaurants and bars serve refreshing drinks and unique dishes, and guests can taste their special breakfast.
+The hotel rooms have air conditioning, a safe, a minibar, a flat-screen TV, and a private bathroom.